 This bus takes you to the Bus Terminal at Kuala Perlis, located just a couple of minutes walk away from the Kuala Perlis Ferry Terminal.

-Both Penang and Langkawi have their own airports, with the budget airline, Air Asia, operating a number of daily flights.
+Both Penang Island and Langkawi Island have their own airports, with the budget airlines, Air Asia and Firefly operating a number of daily flights.

 The flight from PEN to LGK takes only 40 minutes and if you book in advance, you can often get some good, cheap deals.